Finding Balance: Increasing Ranch Value by Managing for Elk

 As featured in Land Investor Magazine Vol. 1

-There’s a secret that ranch owners know out in the Mountain West: Creating wildlife habitat isn’t just good for your morning view, it also raises the value of your land.
-“Ranches that are managed with a sustainable agricultural plan have the added benefit of attracting wildlife and this creates value not only for the current owner, but also increases resale value,” says Vinny Delgado, an agent with Fay Ranches.
-“Every ranch is different so a landowner has to be willing to go through a process of trial and error to find the right balance and management practices that promotes wildlife habitat as well as a healthy and robust cattle operation.
+There’s a secret that ranch owners know out in the Mountain West: Creating wildlife habitat isn’t just good for your morning view; it also raises the value of your land.
+“Ranches that are managed with a sustainable agricultural plan have the added benefit of attracting wildlife, and this creates value not only for the current owner but also increases resale value,” says Vinny Delgado, an agent with Fay Ranches.
+“Every ranch is different, so a landowner has to be willing to go through a process of trial and error to find the right balance and management practices that promote wildlife habitat as well as a healthy and robust cattle operation.
 If done thoughtfully, cows and wildlife can complement each other.
 If the ranch supports a healthy elk herd, it will support a variety of wildlife.”

 WHY ENCOURAGE ELK